-Many parents and students think they know what matters when it comes to a college application, but sometimes their strategies are based on past experience (some things have changed!) or well-intentioned misinformation from friends, family, or extremely rare situations that aren’t the norm for most.
+Many parents and students think they know what matters when it comes to college applications.
+But sometimes their strategies are based on past experience (things have changed!) or well-intentioned misinformation from friends, family, or rare situations that aren’t the norm for most.

 MYTH #1: It’s nearly impossible to get admitted to college.

-Some schools are highly selective (about 50 of 2,000 accredited schools), and admit fewer than 1/3 of applicants.
-But the overall average freshman acceptance rate is 66%, according to the 2019 National Association for College Admission Counselors (NACAC) report.
-And 80% of schools accept more than half of freshman applicants, with over half of schools admitting 2/3 of applicants.
+About 60 to 80 schools are highly selective and admit fewer than 1/3 of applicants.
+In fact, in 2021, these colleges and universities were more selective than ever (For example, Colby and Northeastern each had a 7% acceptance rate.)
+But the overall average freshman acceptance rate is 78% for public colleges and 70% for private colleges, according to the 2023 National Association for College Admission Counselors (NACAC) report.
+And 80% of schools accept more than half of freshman applicants.
+Over half of schools admit 2/3 of applicants.

 MYTH #2: Finding the right college is like finding your soulmate, and only one school is right for you.

-With over 5,300 colleges and universities across the country, it’s not a Cinderella slipper situation.
+With over 5,900 colleges and universities across the country, it’s not a Cinderella slipper situation.
 The goal is to find your best-fit school, the right college at the right price.
-You’ll want to research many, visit several, and consider what aspects and values are most important to you and your family.
+Research many, visit several, and consider what aspects and values are most important to you and your family.
 Find where you can grow, learn, and graduate on time with minimal debt.
 That’s your happy place!

 MYTH #3: Without a 3.9+ GPA, you won’t be admitted, let alone receive scholarships.

-Grades definitely matter, and more so at more selective schools, but so does course rigor, and other non-academic factors.
-Because grading systems differ widely, most colleges now use multiple criteria, and/or a holistic approach to admissions and scholarships.
+Grades matter, and more so at more selective schools—so do course rigor and other non-academic factors.
+Because grading systems differ widely, most colleges use multiple criteria and/or a holistic approach to admissions and scholarships.

 MYTH #4: Admittance is all based on the essay, so it needs to be perfect.

-The most important part of the essay is making sure that it truly reflects you and your values.
-Be genuine—the admissions officers see hundreds of essays—they can tell which feel real.
+Make sure your essay truly reflects you and your values.
+Be genuine.
+Admissions officers see hundreds of essays and they can tell which feel real.
 Show your personality, and don’t try to appear as someone you’re not.
 A “too perfect” essay may raise red flags for having had too much help.

-MYTH #5: ACT & SAT test scores are all that matter.
+MYTH #5: ACT & SAT scores are all that matter.

 Test scores matter, but they’re only one part of the application.
-GPA, extracurriculars, essays, and interviews all are important too, and many schools also weigh additional factors including family situations, learning disabilities, health issues, etc. While it’s impossible to go back and improve a GPA, test practice and preparation can help improve test scores by several points.
-Consider that some students do better on the SAT than ACT or vice versa, plus superscores and ACT section retakes (available September 2020) can also help boost scores.
+GPA, extracurriculars, essays, and interviews all are important too, and most schools also weigh family situations, learning disabilities, health issues, etc. While it’s impossible to go back and improve a GPA, test practice and preparation absolutely can help improve test scores.
+Increasing that score usually means bigger scholarships; it’s the best-paying job a high school student can have.

-MYTH #6: Schools are going test-optional so ACT & SAT test scores don’t matter.
+MYTH #6: Schools are going test-optional, so ACT & SAT scores don’t matter.

 MYTH #7: Wait to see your test scores before you send them to prospective schools.

 Waiting isn’t always the best answer.
-Sending scores to four schools before taking the test is included in your test registration, while sending after will cost (ACT: $13/school; SAT: first four schools free up to 9 days after test; then $12/school), and adds up quickly.
+Sending scores to four schools before taking the test is included in your test registration while sending them later will cost money (ACT: $13/school; SAT: first four schools free up to 9 days after test; then $12/school).
 But, if you don’t think you did well (sick, not prepared, etc.), you have the right to cancel ACT or SAT scores by completing a form before you leave the test center, and for SAT, by downloading and mailing a cancel request within five days of your test date.

 MYTH #8: The more packed your resume is, the better your college application.

-While some breadth of activities can be helpful, it’s more about quality than quantity, and the depth of your involvement.
+While some breadth of activities can be helpful, it’s more about quality than quantity.
+The depth of involvement matters most.
 Showing growth over time, development of leadership or improvement, and being able to answer how/why a particular activity had meaning for you is much more important than a scattershot effort with no real impact.

 MYTH #9: Only ask for a recommendation from a teacher who gave you an A.